Leave No Trace

 Reduce food waste

-Any sandwiches left in lime tree at 6pm are then discounted by 50%, to help reduce the amount thrown away.
+Any sandwiches with a short use by date left in lime tree are discounted by 50%, to help reduce the amount thrown away.

 Recycle your waste